jamiejamiebobamie/pegaFlashcards/notes.md

 	rule cache hit statistics
 	timings
-	other data related to your requestor session with the Pega Platform™ database or other relational databases to find the Database Trace:
+	other data related to your requestor session with the Pega Platform™ database or other relational databases To find the Database Trace:
 	Dev Studio > System > Performance > Database Trace)
 The Performance Analyzer (PAL) provides
 	a view of all the performance statistics that Pega Platform captures Use the Performance Analyzer (PAL) to
-	understand the system resources consumed by processing a single requestor session to find PAL in Dev Studio:
+	understand the system resources consumed by processing a single requestor session To find PAL in Dev Studio:
 	Dev Studio > System > Performance
-the INIT row in PAL data displays
+The INIT row in PAL data displays
+	the totals from the first reading
+The DELTA rows in PAL data indicates the changes from
+	a previous reading.
-	the totals from the first reading the DELTA rows in PAL data displays indicates the change from each a previous reading the FULL row in PAL data displays the total sum of all the statistics from the last time the data was reset PAL readings are in what measurement.
+The FULL row in PAL data displays
+	the total sum of all the statistics from the last time the data was reset PAL readings are in what measurement.
 	seconds.
 All values are in seconds.
-RA Elapsed value in PAL represents
+RA Elapsed value in PAL represents the time spent in
-	the time spent in rule assembly can skew performance readings first use assembly (FUA)
+	rule assembly and can skew
+	performance readings.
-	what happens when you run through a process the first time When using PAL, run through the process once to ensure all rules have been assembled before taking any measurements Relevant records
+First Use Assembly (FUA) is what happens when
+	you run through a process the first time.
+When using PAL, run through the process once to ensure
+	all rules have been assembled before taking any measurements Relevant records